geoext/geoext/CONTRIBUTING.md

-# Hints for working on GeoExt 3
+# Hints for working on GeoExt

-> We really want that people participate in the development of GeoExt 3.
+> We really want that people participate in the development of GeoExt.
 >
 > Please follow these instructions to ensure that development makes fun and your
 > contributions can easily be merged into the `master`-branch.